Jagadeeshftw/Decentralized_Lottery_App/README.md

 ## 📝 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Please have a look at the [LICENSE](LICENSE) file for details.

 ## 📧 Contact